 The moon splitted and none of his enemies dared to deny this or accuse him of lying although they would have liked to do so.

-4- Among these miracles and it is indeed a great miracle is the Quarn:
+4- Among these miracles and it is indeed a great miracle is the Qur’an:

-Each prophet presents his people with miracles that suit their field of expertise so as to assure them that this cannot be done by a human without the Allah’s help.
-Prophet Moses –peace be upon him- came with the stick that became a snake which swallowed all of Pharaoh's magicians work so they believed in him because they had no doubt that this is beyond human capability.
+Each prophet presents his people with miracles that suit their field of expertise so as to assure them that this cannot be done by a human without Allah’s help.
+Prophet Moses –peace be upon him- came with the stick that turned to a snake and swallowed all the tricks of Pharaoh's magicians so they believed in him because they had no doubt that this is beyond human capability.

-Jesus –peace be upon him – came to people who were knowledgeable in medicine so he came with medical miracles which were impossible for a human to come up with unless by revelation by God, like bringing the dead back to life.
-For the Prophet Muhammad (peace be upon him), he came to eloquent people who used to compete in fluency in the language.
-Therefore, the greatest miracle Allah gave him is the holy book, "The Quran -word of Allah-".
+Jesus –peace be upon him – came to people who were well-known for medicine so he came with medical miracles which were impossible for a human to come up with unless by revelation by God, like bringing the dead back to life.
+For the Prophet Muhammad (peace be upon him), he came to eloquent people who used to compete in fluency.
+Therefore, the greatest miracle Allah gave him is the holy book, "The Quran -the word of Allah-".
 He challenged his people to come up with a single verse similar to it but they failed to do so and this challenge is still valid until the day of resurrection.

 It is important to mention here that the inimitability of the Koran is not only in its eloquence.
 It has many inimitabilities aspects and only Allah who revealed the Quran knows them all.
 Glory be to Him.
 Some of these aspects are: